laristra/flecsi/flecsi/developer-guide.md

 and optimizations that can be applied to architectures and runtimes that arise in the future.

+FleCSI uses static polymorphism, template meta-programming techniques, and other modern C++ features to achieve high runtime performance, customizability, and to enable DSL-like features in our programming model.
+In both the mesh and tree topology types, FleCSI adopts a three-tiered approach: a low-level substrate that is specialized by a mid-level layer to create high-level application interfaces that hide the complexity of the underlying templated classes.
+This structure facilitates separation of concerns, both between developer roles, and between the structural components that make up a FleCSI-based application.
+As an example, for a mesh of dimension $D_m$, the low-level interface provides generic compile-time configurable components which deal with *entities* of varying topological dimension $D_m$ (cell),
+$D_m-1$, (face/edge), etc. Each of these entities resides in a *domain*
+$M$ or sub-mesh.
+Entities are connected to each other by a *connectivity* using a compressed id/offset representation for efficient space utilization and fast traversal.

 --------------------------------------------------------------------------------

 <!-- CINCHDOC DOCUMENT(Developer Guide) SECTION(Code Structure) -->